Shovelnose salamander: Taxonomy

 The golden shovel-nosed salamander (D. aureatus) and black shovel-nosed salamander (D. melanius) were both described in 1956, then synonymized with D. marmoratus, but later revived as distinct species in 2009.
-However, their distinctiveness was quantified using mtDNA; due to heavy mtDNA introgression between Desmognathus species being a major problem with delineating their taxonomy, both species are not recognized by other taxonomic authorities.
-However, they are provisionally recognized by Darrel Frost unless proper counter-evidence is released.
+However, their distinctiveness was quantified using mtDNA.
+Due to heavy mtDNA introgression between Desmognathus species being a major problem with delineating their taxonomy, both species are not recognized by other taxonomic authorities.
+However, they are provisionally recognized by Darrel Frost, unless proper counter-evidence is released.

 Description

 The shovelnose salamander is a robust species, broad with a relatively short tail.
-It receives its name from the shape of its snout which is more square ended than as seen in other salamanders in its genus.
-The colour is a dusky brown, grey or black with two longitudinal rows of paler small patches and many smaller pale speckles.
+Adults can grow to 3.5-5 in (9-12.5 cm) in length.
+It receives its name from the shape of its snout which is more square ended than is seen in other salamanders in its genus.
+The colour is a dusky brown, grey, or black with two longitudinal rows of paler small patches and many smaller pale speckles.
 The underside is usually grey.

 Distribution and habitat

-The shovelnose salamander is found in the Appalachian Mountains in southeastern United States at 300 to 1680 m above sea level.
+The shovelnose salamander is found in the Appalachian Mountains in the southeastern United States at 300 to 1680 m above sea level.
 It is (provisionally) thought to range from Virginia south through North Carolina to South Carolina.
 Populations in Tennessee and Georgia are thought to belong to D. aureatus and D. melanius, although this is still debated.
 It is found in shallow, flowing water, rapids and riffles on gravel and rocky substrates, but is not found in silted streams.